numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 It seems unlikely that this is useful, and similar to a global, could be added later if deemed necessary.

-**Further Issues or Discussion:**
+**Further Issues and Discussion:**

-While it is possible to create e.g. a DTypes such as Categorical, array, or vector which can only be used if `dtype=DType` is provided, if this is necessary these will not roundtrip correctly when converted back and forth::
+While it is possible to create e.g. a DType such as Categorical, array, or vector which can only be used if `dtype=DType` is provided, if this is necessary these will not roundtrip correctly when converted back and forth::